How to Create Marketing Videos That Connect with Your Audience

 Speak Like a Human

 Use conversational language.
-Build rapport with inclusive language like “we” and “you.”
+Build rapport with inclusive language, such as “we” and “you.”
 Ask questions and anticipate objections.

 End Strong

-Close the story loop with concrete instructions, like links, CTAs, and contact info.
+Close the story loop with concrete instructions, such as links, CTAs, and contact information.
 End at the peak emotional moment to leave viewers wanting more.

 Step 4: Create a Storyboard